Feb. 28: last day to exercise credit/no credit option

 Multi-section course may require balancing after registration to assure an even distribution of students among the sections, and to place as many students in the course as possible.

-To register for Courses that require instructor’s permission, you must bring a completed and signed COURSE CHANGE FORM to the Registrar’s Office during regular business hours DURING YOUR CLASS REGISTRATION WINDOW.
+To register for Courses that require instructor’s permission, please contact the instructor to be granted permission through Academic Planning or bring a completed and signed Course Change Form to the Registrar’s Office during regular business hours during your class registration window.

 There will be a schedule adjustment period after the registration period.
 Dates and times will be announced at a later date.